Founding date: 1661

 The valuers were of the opinion that the estate would never pay as a sugar estate and consequently valued the land at a low figure.
 History of the Island of Antigua by Vere Oliver Vol.II

 1801: Charles Curtis was manager for Samuel Martin at High Point from around 1801.

-1812: When Bertie Entwhistle died, Sam Martin was his trustee and because of this connection, Charles Curtis also managed Golden Grove Barnacle Point and Jolly Hill, estates belonging to Entwhistle.
+1812: When Bertie Entwhistle died, Sam Martin was his trustee, and because of this connection, Charles Curtis also managed Golden Grove Barnacle Point and Jolly Hill, estates belonging to Entwhistle.
 Charles Curtis returned to England in 1822.
-A relative of Curtis, Janet Richards, recently came into possession of a box of correspondence between him and Samuel Martin which are in the process of being digitized.
+A relative of Curtis, Janet Richards, recently came into possession of a box of correspondence between him and Samuel Martin, which is in the process of being digitized.

 1830: Ralph Peters, Antigua sugar planter, estate rentals and letter book held by Liverpool Record Office, 1830 no reference stated.